zicklag/docs-1/app/documentation.md

+---
+description:
+  An internal set of guides and docs for the installed version of the platform, including an API Reference that is dynamically tailored to your custom schema.
+readTime: 2 min read
+---

 # Documentation

 > An internal set of guides and docs for the installed version of the platform, including an API Reference that is